firesurfer/rclcs/README.md

 (And I know that it doesn't work)

 * ~~String arrays~~
-* Fixed Arrays - Coming soon (probably)
+* ~~Fixed Arrays - Coming soon (probably)~~
-* Preinitialized value -> Not coming soon (This is because C# doesn't allow preinitialised members in structs)
+* Preinitialized value -> Not coming soon (This is because C# doesn't allow preinitialised members in structs) At the moment the preinit values are simply ignored

 ## What is critical at the moment